pieter-van-prooijen/kondoq/README.md

 TODO:
-- production: logging, prod build, deploy to external server (build scripts), more tests deploy to pcextreme, lets encrypt?
+- production: logging, prod build, deploy to external server (build scripts), more tests deploy to pcextreme, lets encrypt? *in*
+- handle different arities (in type-ahead, allow for all arities as well) distinguish between a specific arity (including zero), all arities and un-used arity (n/a) (e.g. in a higher order function call)
+- paging for large result sets for common vars
+- give preference to "well-known" repositories?
+-
-- up-to-date sqlite jdbc driver? (support for 3.39, strict tables etc.)
+- up-to-date sqlite jdbc driver? (support for 3.39, strict tables etc.), perhaps use system installed lib instead of unpacking the one in the jar?
 - split in read/write databases (sqlite: file:bla.sqlite?mode=ro ) for later move to single writer?
+  (note that read-only replicas in litestream are not working and wil be replaced)
-- strip leading whitespace when context is collapsed?
+- strip leading whitespace when code context is collapsed?
 - delete projects *in*
 - put newly added projects on top with "added" date